 We’ll share more details about the ongoing work listed above, plus many other initiatives that are already underway as soon as we can.

 For the most up-to-date news and info, check for updates on our Partner Hub.
-We know these have and continue to be incredibly challenging times, but remember that we're in this together.
-We don’t take the term "partner" lightly, and will continue to work around the clock to support you both today and when the world begins to travel again.
-Yours in partnership, Booking.com
+We know these have been and continue to be incredibly challenging times.
+But please know that we’re in this together.
+We don’t take our use of the term partner lightly and will continue to work around the clock to support you both today, and when the world begins to travel again.
+Yours in partnership,

 Legal & Security